eclipseisoffline/customtimecycle/README.md

     > Incrementing 1 time ticks every 2 server ticks

 If you want to read more about the way Minecraft time works, I recommend [this](https://minecraft.wiki/w/Daylight_cycle) page on the Minecraft wiki.

+Please note: Minecraft 1.21.11 introduced a new concept called [timelines](https://minecraft.wiki/w/Timeline).
+Since timelines operate on the *day time* counter, which this mod modifies, running a faster or slower time cycle changes the rate at which timelines progress.